dojo/framework/docs/en/testing/supplemental.md

 #### `assertionTemplate.setChildren()`

-Returns a new assertion template with the new children are either pre-pended, appended or replaced depending on the `type` passed.
+Returns a new assertion template with the new children either pre-pended, appended or replaced depending on the `type` passed.

 ```tsx
 .setChildren(